cloud66/help-old/_posts/tutorials/1900-09-26-ssl-termination-on-load-balancers.md

 ![SSL termination](http://cdn.cloud66.com/images/help/ssl_termination.png)

-It's important to note that _you do not need SSL termination to enable SSL on your stack_ - you can simply <a href="/add-ins/ssl.html">add your SSL certificate to your app servers</a> as an add-on.</p>
+It's important to note that _you do not need SSL termination to enable SSL on your stack_ - you can simply <a href="http://help.cloud66.com/stack-definition/ssl.html">add your SSL certificate to your app servers</a> as an add-on.

 <h2 id="aws">Amazon Elastic Load Balancer</h2>